jlaurentiev/LING131A-Final-Project/README.md

 # LING131A-Final-Project
 Spam filter final project repository for Intro to NLP

 Simply run the sms_spam.py file.
+The program will run the naive Bayes classifier on the training data and print the confusion matrix and accuracy.

 SMS data source: https://www.kaggle.com/uciml/sms-spam-collection-dataset/home